-A fast-moving series of in the and panhandle has grown into an 800-square mile inferno, the second-largest in state history.
+A fast-moving series of wildfires in the Texas and Oklahoma panhandle has grown into an 800-square mile inferno, the second-largest in state history.

 Texas Gov. Greg Abbott has declared a state of disaster in 60 counties and initiated evacuations in several small towns.